scrthq/ferrell.io/resume.md

 ---
 layout: resume
 title: Résumé
-description: >
-  Nate lives in Allen, TX with his wife, kids and their 4 fur children.
+description: Nate lives in Allen, TX with his wife, 3 kids and their 2 dogs.
-  He is passionate about productivity, DevOps culture, and enabling his peers.
-  Outside of the office and IDE, he's typically building mechanical keyboards, tinkering with synthesizers and drum machines, taking photos with his wife, or exploring virtual and real worlds with the kids.
+  He is passionate about non-profits, productivity, DevOps, and enabling everyone around him.
+Outside of the office and IDE, he's typically building mechanical keyboards, tinkering with synthesizers and drum machines, taking photos with his wife, or exploring both virtual and real worlds with the kids.
 hide_description: true
 left_column:
   - volunteer